 Hertz representative: “No it is not.”

 The Hertz representative’s logic is hilariously backwards.
 The customer pointed out the contract stated he could drive unlimited miles, and he didn’t sign anything agreeing to pay extra if he drove a lot of miles.
-The response is that he also didn’t sign anything saying he would be allowed to drive 25,000 miles in a month.
+The response was that he also didn’t sign anything saying he would be allowed to drive 25,000 miles in a month.

 I’ve looked through Hertz’s rental agreements, and there’s absolutely nothing that gives the company the right to charge you for miles if you have a rental that includes unlimited miles.
-Now, at least in the past, Hertz reserved the right to not rent to people who repeatedly put a large number of miles onto car.
+Now, at least in the past, Hertz reserved the right to not rent to people who repeatedly put a large number of miles onto cars.

 But there’s a big difference between retroactively charging someone an arbitrary amount for driving too much when there was no limit, vs. refusing to do business with people in the future (which is the company’s right).
 So the renter is 100% in the right, based on everything we know.